Anubrata12/image-api/README.md

 ## Application Flow

-### This backend processes images asynchronously using FastAPI, Celery, Redis, and Pillow
+### This app processes images asynchronously using FastAPI, Celery, Redis, and Pillow

 #### 1. User uploads images via /process-batch

-- FastAPI receives the request with multiple image files and a selected filter.
+- FastAPI receives request with multiple images and a filter.

-- A unique batch_id is generated.
+- Unique batch_id is generated.

-- For each image, FastAPI dispatches a Celery task using Redis as the broker.
+- For each image, FastAPI dispatches a Celery task using Redis as broker.

 #### 2. Redis queues the tasks